 Who’s the highest-paid player in Denver, and how big is their payroll?
 Take a look at the Nuggets contracts on the books this season.

 Despite clicking on all cylinders in this year’s NBA playoffs, the Denver Nuggets again find themselves in a peculiar position with contracts heading into the 2023 offseason.
 Ask any Nuggets fan and they’ll tell you that’s a fair trade-off for watching Nikola Jokić and Co. close in on their first NBA Finals appearance.
-Furthermore, Jokić’s record five-year $264 million supermax contract extension has locked the center down through 2027-28, ensuring Denver will stay a contender for years to come.
+Furthermore, Jokić’s record five-year “supermax” contract extension worth over $270 million has locked the center down through 2027-28, ensuring Denver will stay a contender for years to come.

 But Nuggets fans will also tell you that postseason success isn’t guaranteed.

-The Nuggets’ roster also features several vital rotational players, such as Bruce Brown, with more affordable contracts who play essential roles within the team’s system.
+The Nuggets’ roster also features several vital rotational players like Bruce Brown with more affordable contracts who play essential roles within the team’s system.
 And with several potential free agents on the books for 2023 and limited cap space, Denver will have to utilize trade assets, continue to develop its young talent, or seek out hopeful free agents who will take bargain deals to play alongside Joker and a championship-caliber roster.

 Denver Nuggets Contracts & Salaries 2022-23